Create a culture that means business™

 If you only have $50 to spend on hiring you’re largely limited to free options which is not necessarily a bad thing.
 Sometimes it takes going back to the basics to get someone’s attention.
 For example, start with printing or buying a help wanted sign and putting it in the window of your business.
 The best employees are often customers of your business since they already understand what your business does and are obviously willing to support it.
 You’ll also want to consider posting help wanted flyers on bulletin boards around town.
 Once you’ve posted your ad physically, you should turn to social media and post it on your company and personal pages.
 Encourage your employees to share it since they often have friends and a large network who might be looking for new jobs.

 Then of course, there are the online options.
 Place your job ad on some of the free online job boards.
 There are thousands of these boards so pick three or four that best fit your target audience, create an ad, and consider it ready-to-go.
-Here is a quick list of free job boards to help you get started.

 $51 – $100